 - Reserve a business name

 - Obtain approvals of entities related to FDI company activity

 - Obtain permission and receive FDI Licence after paying fees

 - Opening of Bank Account on behalf of the company

 - Register the Licence with the Ministry of Economy

 For FDI Licence applications of sectors within the Positive List, the maximum period for approval is five working days.

 2. The existing company who would like to change to an FDI Company

-An existing company may transform into an FDI company provided that the legal form is of one of the types specified for FDI companies – specifically a mainland UAE LLC or Private Joint Stock Company.
+A current company may transform into an FDI company.
+The legal form is one of the types specified for FDI companies – specifically a mainland UAE LLC or Private Joint Stock Company.

 3. A Project Licence not under the Positive List